pragmagic/nimue4/README.md

 # Nim Integration for Unreal Engine 4

-This project contains Nim library and tools allowing to create Unreal Engine 4 games on Nim programming language.
+This project contains Nim library and tools that allow to create Unreal Engine 4 games on Nim programming language.

 The project is in early development, so breaking changes are possible - backward compatibility is not guaranteed yet.

-The project is currently being used by an indie development team to create a mobile strategy game.
+The project is being used by an indie development team to create a mobile strategy game.

 ## Why Nim?

 Nim is a native programming language that allows excellent programming productivity while not sacrificing the application's performance.
 It compiles directly into C++, so almost all the features UE4 provides can be made available in Nim.

-Nim's syntax and semantics are simple and elegant, allowing Nim to be easily taught to scripters in game development teams.
+Nim's syntax and semantics are simple and elegant, so Nim can be easily taught to scripters in game development teams.
 Nim also has reach meta-programming capabilities, allowing you to extend capabilities of Nim, which is great for the variety of domains a game developer usually encounters.

 ## Getting Started